parrt/ml-articles/gradient-boosting/index.md

 what's a gradient?

+## Boosting as gradient descent in prediction space

 we would choose absolute value difference when we are worried about outliers.

 gradient descent does parameter optimization normally but we are now doing function space optimization.
 Gradient descent can't be doing parameter optimization because the different kinds of models would have different parameters.

+## Common points of confusion

 picking weights is also an optimization problem.

 Conceptually, gradient boosting is pretty easy to explain